Maize for Grain

 Reduction in weed pressure

-Reduced insect and disease pressure
+Reduced insect, disease and nematode pressure

 Increased nutrient availability